joshukraine/dotfiles/README.md

 ### Post-install Tasks

-After running `setup-mac.sh` there are still a few things that need to be done.
+After running `setupmac` there are still a few things that need to be done.

 * Restart your machine in order for some changes to take effect.
 * Install software from Mac App Store.